 If you’re still in the home search phase, plan to visit a number of cities within your desired commuting distance from your job.
 Visit the downtown area, if there is one, and walk through a few of the neighborhoods.
 Note what you like and don’t like about each one to help narrow your search to one area.
 If you have time, you may be able to attend a few walkthroughs or open houses.

-Buying a house in another state may require a few extra steps and a little creativity when it comes to finding a home you love from afar and figuring out all of the logistics of your move.
+Buying a house in another state may require a few extra steps and a little creativity.
+After all, you want to find a home you love from afar and figure out all of the logistics of your move.
 Technology is helpful, but nothing beats the work of friends, family, new neighbors, relocation specialists and a skilled real estate agent.

 Ready to begin your home search?
 Get started on the home buying process with Rocket MortgageⓇ today.